 At June 30, 2023, the end of the period covered by this Form 10-Q, our management, including our Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Securities Exchange Act of 1934).
-Based upon that evaluation, the Chief Executive Officer and Chief Financial Officer concluded that, as of the end of the period covered by this report these disclosure controls and procedures were effective.
+Based upon that evaluation, at the time the Original Form 10-Q was filed, our Chief Executive Officer and Chief Financial Officer concluded that, as of the end of the period covered by this report these disclosure controls and procedures were effective.
+Subsequent to that evaluation, management conducted a reevaluation, concluding that our disclosure controls and procedures were ineffective as of June 30, 2023 due to the identification of the material weakness discussed below.